 - 401 (k) retirement savings plan;

 To sum up, those interested in becoming a corporate lawyer should assess the several aspects that factor into pay.
 While there is not much leeway around the educational path one must take to become a corporate lawyer, it has been shown that completing a course in one of the top Ivy League schools will warrant a sizeable increase in starting salary.
 The most important consideration, though, is the size and value of the corporation you’ll end up working for, with some offering mind-bending entry-level wages of $200,000—the bigger the company, in this case, the better.

 In most cases, a corporate lawyers’ salary will start somewhere between $50,000 and $160,000, with the median pay being around $95,000 a year, depending on the corporation’s size, location, and wealth.

 What is the income of an experienced corporate lawyer?

 Depending on years of experience, a mid to late-career corporate lawyer can expect an annual median salary of around $114,000 to $160,000, with a possibility of $300,000 a year.

 What factors play into the salary?

 Various factors can determine the salary, including the size and value of the company as well as the industry and location of that corporation—moreover, the level and quality of education and the extent of experience.

-To ensure that company transactions comply with laws and regulations.
+Corporate lawyers ensure that company transactions comply with laws and regulations.
 Furthermore, developing company policy and position on legal issues to researching and guarding a corporation against legal action/risk.

-How can you become a corporate lawyer?
+How to become a corporate lawyer?